UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/relevant_papers/README.md

 ## Review

 Paper Selection:
-    Group 4 has selected to review Effects of automation and task load on task switching during human supervision of multiple semi-autonomous robots in a dynamic environment by P.N.
+    Group 4: Terminators has selected to review Effects of automation and task load on task switching during human supervision of multiple semi-autonomous robots in a dynamic environment by P.N.
 Squire and R. Parasuraman.

 Description:
        Squire and Parasuraman formulated an experiment to discover the effects of tasking load and level of automation (LOA) on the tasks decision making of individuals.
-The experiment uses the number of individuals supervising semi-autonomous robots of teams of four and eight.
+The experiment uses the number of individuals supervising semi-autonomous robots teams of four and eight.
 The robots interact in a dynamic environment on a game of capturing the flag.
 The human supervisor has the option to select tasks between the offense
 	(capturing the opponent’s flag) and defense (protecting the team’s flag).
 The main purpose of the study is to create an interface aided by the results of the study to reduce the cognitive load of the human team leader.